edadma/petalui/packages/site/README.md

 ## Deployment

-Automatically deploys to GitHub Pages on push to `main`.
+Automatically deploys to GitHub Pages when a version tag is pushed (e.g., `v0.11.0`).

 Live at [asterui.com](https://asterui.com)